wangbinx/Minnow3build/README.md

 3. Install Git for Windows and add install path to system PATH

+4. Install SVN on Winddows and add install path to system PATH

-4. Open CMD and located to this folder, and run command "Pyhton buildv2.py"
+4. Open CMD and located to this folder, and run command "Pyhton build.py"